maubuz/2W6-Notes/docs/wk13/events.md

 An **event** is a signal that something has happened.
 All DOM nodes generate such signals.

-Here’s a list of the most useful DOM events, just to take a look at:
+Here’s a list of some DOM events: